Jindouz/project_CityLibrary/README.md

 - **Login Required**: The app will redirect the user to login or register a new account if he tries to access restricted pages.

-- **Loan Management**: Users can loan books, view current loans, and return loans and if a loan is late it is highlighted for them.
+- **Loan Management**: Users can loan available books, view current loans, and return loans and if a loan is late it is highlighted for them.

 - **Customer and Book Management**: Admins can manage customers, books and loans.